Your practical guide for your self-drive safari to the Maasai Mara National Reserve

 Go bush camping in the Maasai Mara Triangle

 There are three public campsites in the Mara triangle: Oloololo, Eluai and Iseiya campsite.
 They operate on a first come, first served basis.
 Most of the time they are completely deserted and you have it all to yourself.
 You have to be completely self-sufficient though, as there are no facilities.
 You should also bring firewood, because you are not allowed to gather it there and then.
 The sight of the Mara plains from your rooftop tent when you wake up in the morning is magical.
 Great value for money!

 Roadtripper Mark Davies went camping in the Mara triangle recently (October 2018):

-"Camping in Mara Triangle is really great and I would highly recommend starting a self drive in the Mara Triangle, as it is more manageable and simpler to navigate than the main Masai Mara National Park.
+"Camping in Mara Triangle is really great and I would highly recommend starting a self drive in the Mara Triangle, as it is more manageable and simpler to navigate than the main Masai Mara National Reserve.
 We camped in the public campsites and, although Eluai felt a litte exposed and we were on our own, it was great.
 Oloololo gives a bit more comfort and has facilities.
 Rangers incredibly friendly in the triangle and everyone willing to pass on game information, etc.'